Welcome to Innovate-IT! Previously known as IT-Adventures, this high school program has been around since fall 2007.

 How do I get involved?

-Students can form an IT-Club at their school or extracurricular group with an advisor or mentor.
+Students can form an Innovate-IT Club at their school or extracurricular group with an advisor or mentor.
 Advisors can be teachers, staff, etc. Students and the club advisor choose what venue(s) they want to learn about, and sign up for Innovate-IT.

 How do I sign up?

-Is IT-Innovate free?
+Is Innovate-IT free?
 What materials do we need?

-- Any robotic platform your club chooses.
-We recommend having at least one robot per 20 students.
+- We recommend having at least one robot per 10 students.

 - Supporting parts, cables, computers needed to build and/or program the robot.